fulivi/mame_tools/hp/README.md

 The "HP disk" tool is described in its own README file (see `hp_disk` directory).

+## 9111

+"9111" is an emulator of HP9111A graphic tablet for MAME-emulated systems (see `9111` directory).

+## RJE

+This directory contains files & tools for BiSync communication between MAME & Hercules (see [here](https://fulivi.github.io/mame_tools/rje_9845.html) for instructions).

 ## amigo_drive

 This tool emulates an HP drive implementing the so-called "Amigo" protocol.
 It connects to a HP system running in MAME through the IEEE-488 remotizer.
 The following drives are emulated.